 Recently, we have had meetings with the Richardsons and we have selected an architect from Wolverhampton who will ensure that we have the right facilities to comply with the regulations.

-In three weeks' time, we shall meet with the big hitters from the Edgar Street Grid Development, Herefordshire Council, the Richardsons and the architect with the aim of finding out exactly what is acceptable.
+In three weeks' time, we shall meet with the big hitters from the Edgar Street Grid Development, Herefordshire Council, the Richardsons and the architect with the aim of finding out exactly what

 This has now all dragged on for a long time and we shall look to see if the Edgar Street Grid development can be kick-started by what we want to take place at the ground.